LQR471814/Quizizz-Hack/README.md

 ### Step 2: Using the Quiz ID to get the answers

  - Open your browser go to `https://quizizz.com/quiz/` + `YOUR QUIZ ID`
+ - Download the text with CTRL + S and store it in a safe place.

  #### In this case, it is `https://quizizz.com/quiz/5e9cfb6d707903001b527e47`
- #### The output should be a load of text (JSON if you actually know what you are doing) Download the text with CTRL + S and store it in a safe place.
+ #### The output should be a load of text (JSON if you actually know what you are doing)

 ![alt text](https://github.com/LQR471814/Quizizz-Hack/blob/master/get-answers-1.jpg)